 day trip to Plymouth Massachussetts

 The Pilgrim Hall Museum in Plymouth is the oldest public museum in the United States in continuous operation.
 It has been in operation since 1824.

-You can learn more about the Pilgrim’s story on your visit.
+You can learn more about the Pilgrim’s story on your visit including a collection of some of the Pilgrim’s possessions.
 The museum is open 7 days a week from 9:30 – 4:30.
 You can purchase tickets online or onsite.

+day trip to Plymouth Massachussetts